 Chocolate Zucchini Muffins (coconut flour)

-- 4 oz butter or 4 oz ghee
+- 4 oz butter (ghee, coconut oil or olive oil)

 - 1 ounce (30 g) unsweetened baking chocolate